 Meet the wineries we work with.
 From new age to traditional family companies, we can introduce you to some of the best wine makers in the world.

-With its state of the art winemaking technology and four wineries in Germany’s main winegrowing, family owned Reh Kendermann has grown to become Germany’s leading export winery.
+With its state of the art winemaking technology and four wineries in Germany’s main wine growing region, family owned Reh Kendermann has grown to become Germany’s leading export winery.

 Established by two Italian immigrants almost 100 years ago, the De Bortoli story is one of determination and triumph.
-The third generation now fly the flag for their grandparents and have grown the business into a resilient long-term sustainable business.
+The third generation now fly the flag for their predecessors and have grown De Bortoli into a long-term sustainable business.

 The Wine People is a modern business with a passion for organic methods and vegan friendly methods .
 The company has unrivalled knowledge of the UK wine market, and it’s commercial approach sees this family business developing products and brands to suit the customer.

 La Gioiosa, owned by the Moretti Polegato family of Villa Sandi fame, is produced in the heart of Treviso in north east Italy.
 They are the only family to own vineyards in all DOCG areas of Prosecco.

 KWV is a leading South African wine and spirits producer with a distinguished heritage.
 Created in 1918, it has played a pivotal role in the history of the South African Wine industry.

 Launched in 2017 by North South Wines Ltd. , Belle & Co. is a refreshing and finely balanced non-alcoholic drink which presents the perfect alternative to traditional Sparkling wines.

 Tohu is the world’s first Maori owned wine company.
 They focus on exquisite estate grown, single vineyard wines from New Zealand’s premier grape growing regions including Marlborough and Awatere Valley.